 My binder is pretty basic, but I’ve added some things that you might want to use for your own binders!
 I decided on Green for the Budget binder, because Green = Money.
 Get it?
 Staples has a ton of colors and sizes in their Better Binder Line.
 They really are better binders.
 I love them!

 I printed a basic “Budget” in 48 pt font for the spine window.
-I wanted it to be easily visible from a distance, and I wanted it to match my other binders.
+This way, is easily visible from a distance, and matches my other binders.

-I keep a pencil pouch in each binder so that I always have a pencil/pen/eraser.
-I also keep things like State Fair Coupons in the zipper pouch because they are small and you can use them next year.
+I have a pencil pouch in each binder so that I always have a pencil/pen/eraser.
+This is where I also keep things like State Fair Coupons in the zipper pouch because they are small and you can use them next year.
 I always use pencils for my budget binder so I can make changes.
-I picked up a bunch of mechanical pencil packs for a quarter each at Staples during Back to School Sales this year!
+You can pick up a bunch of mechanical pencil packs for cheap during Back to School Sales!

 I created a set of cohesive printables for each binder that was modern, yet simple.
 Since I would be printing a lot of pages, I didn’t want something that used all of my ink.
 The design is subtle, and meant to conserve as much ink as possible, while still looking cool!
 I made a cover page to slip in the clear binder cover, and use another in a page protector to make it like a real book.
 You know, a title page!